Music Technology is one of the few subjects that fuse art and technology to both inspire and inform its students.

 Therefore if you have what it takes to be a successful artist, songwriter, producer or audio engineer, don’t miss this opportunity to develop your talents.

-Why choose Brock for Music Technology (Music – Production) Level 3 Foundation Diploma (equivalent to one A Level)?
+Why choose Brock for Music Technology Level 3 Diploma (A Level Equivalent)?

 At Brock our Music Technology teachers are highly experienced practitioners who work in the music industry as well as teach on A Level and degree programmes.